-One of the most proven and pain free procedures is the CRH O’Regan System, a hemorrhoid banding, or rubber band ligation procedure which is a fast, effective, nonsurgical approach to hemorrhoid treatment that’s 99% effective.
+One of the most proven and pain free procedures is the CRH O’Regan System, a hemorrhoid banding, or rubber band ligation procedure, which is a fast, effective, nonsurgical approach to hemorrhoid treatment that’s 99% effective.
 There's no downtime involved, it's significantly less costly than surgery, and is covered by most insurance plans.
-Learn how hemorrhoids can be removed painlessly, for good, in a matter of seconds, with this system at Cary Gastro.
+Learn how internal hemorrhoids can be removed painlessly, for good, in a matter of seconds, with this system at Cary Gastro.

 Other Hemorrhoid Treatments: